 From the Associated Press:

-“Curtis Bray was a dear friend to me and to all he ever came in contact with,” Iowa State coach Paul Rhoads said.
+"Cyclones spokesman Mike Green confirmed Bray’s death to The Associated Press, but said no additional details were immediately available.“Curtis Bray was a dear friend to me and to all he ever came in contact with,” Iowa State coach Paul Rhoads said.
 “He was a trusted and loyal assistant coach who always put the kids and the team in front of his work.
 He was as genuine in his approach to relationships, coaching and life as anyone I have ever been associated with.
-We will miss him dearly.”
+We will miss him dearly.”"

 According to Scout’s AllCyclones publisher, Trey Scott, Bray collapsed and died while working out this morning.